Top 10 Best Cities in the United States

 They have a beautiful skyline, the people there are some of the nicest people you'll ever meet, and it also has amazing weather.
 It surprises me how many people have no idea this city even exists!
 It should be higher on this list.

-Great city, good size, very liveable, a lot to do, Lake Michigan just a half hour away.
-Cost of living is fantastic, and raising a family here is great.
+Great city, good size, very livable, and a lot to do.
+Lake Michigan is just a half hour away.
+The cost of living is fantastic, and raising a family here is great.
 Definitely an ideal place to live a quality American life.
-Has the right/balanced amount of everything.
+It has the right balanced amount of everything.
 Good people, safe place.

 It's a good place to live if you really like living without taxes or traffic.
-The people you meet here are very different and not all the same, so keep note of that.
+The people you meet here are very different and not all the same, so keep that in mind.
 The entertainment, physical features, and weather are perks, but it's in the middle of the desert, so you will be paying a lot for energy and water.
-That is some of the cons you want to take notice of before moving here.
+Those are some of the cons you want to take notice of before moving here.

 Home to Ray's Hardware, the largest family-owned gun store in America.